Is a gravel or asphalt driveway better?

 Washout – Gravel isn’t set in place like asphalt, so it will inevitably wash out.
 Gravel paving is not a good option in areas that are prone to flooding unless you want to lose your driveway after a few good spots of rain.

-Displacement – Weight from vehicles and equipment can displace asphalt driveways.
+Displacement – Weight from vehicles and equipment can displace gravel driveways.
 Gravel driveways will need raking, shoveling, and grading to replace stone that’s been pushed off its path.

 Appearance – A gravel driveway won’t look as good as the gleaming blacktop of asphalt.
 Beauty is in the eye of the beholder, but gravel isn’t the most beautiful of paving materials.